 The Sunflower State's 527,000 hunters and anglers spend $629 million annually and support 9,331 jobs.
 Working with CSF in a coordinated effort to protect and promote the sportsmen’s traditions in Kansas are members of the Congressional Sportsmen’s Caucus and the Kansas Legislative Sportsmen’s Caucus.

-For more information on the elected officials protecting and promoting the sportsmen’s traditions in Kansas, please contact Lower Midwestern States Coordinator Kent Keene.
+For more information on the elected officials protecting and promoting the sportsmen’s traditions in Kansas, please contact Senior Coordinator, Lower Midwestern States and Agriculture Policy Kent Keene.

 Congressional Sportsmen's Caucus

 Caucus Leadership — Your local representatives in state government

 Representative Ken Corbet

 - Commission Approves the Use of Nighttime Coyote Hunting Technologies in KansasAug 31

 - Kansas: CSF Submits Letter of Support for Newly Proposed Kansas Coyote Nighttime Hunting RegulationsJun 29

 - Midwest: Deer Seasons are Ramping Up, Providing Increased Opportunities to Test Herds for Chronic Wasting DiseaseNov 4 View more media alerts »